spencerwolfe/Klingon-Bird-of-Prey-Arduino-Code/README.md

 Binary sketch size: 3,368 bytes (of a 8,192 byte maximum)

 **NOTE** - You will need to select "ATtiny85 @ 8MHz" as your board and use whatever ISP
 you want to burn a bootloader and program the ATtiny85.
+I use the Atmel AVRISP mkII.

 A version of the schematic can be found [here](https://flic.kr/p/22k9aGt).
 A video of the lighting effects concept can be viewd [here](https://flic.kr/p/E6YUmz).